NikDlv/DLS_style_transfer_tg_bot/README.md

 # DLS Style Transfer Telegram Bot

 This repository hosts the code for a Telegram bot that performs image style transfer in real time.
 It leverages the Adaptive Instance Normalization (AdaIN) network introduced in ["Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization"](https://arxiv.org/abs/1703.06868) by Xun Huang and Serge Belongie.
 The implementation builds upon an excellent PyTorch port of AdaIN, available [here](https://github.com/naoto0804/pytorch-AdaIN?tab=readme-ov-file).
+This project was developed as the final project of Part 1 of the [Deep Learning School](https://dls.samcs.ru/) course.

 ## Key Features
 - **Telegram Bot Interface:** The model is integrated with the [python-telegram-bot](https://python-telegram-bot.org/) framework.